In this tutorial, we are going to see how to create a new Vue application from scratch. Which, logically, is the first step to start working with Vue.

 - Add Prettier for code formatting? → Yes

 The second option is to use the Vite template directly.
-As we mentioned, Vue internally uses Vite, so we can also create a Vue project by running:
+As we said, Vue uses Vite internally, so we can also create a Vue project by doing.

 npm create vite@latest

-The assistant will ask us to choose from various frameworks, among which Vue is included.
+The wizard will ask us to choose between several frameworks, among which Vue is listed.

-- Vue → Select Vue as the framework
+- Vue → We select Vue as the framework

-- JavaScript or TypeScript → Choose JavaScript for this tutorial
+- JavaScript or TypeScript → We choose JavaScript for this tutorial

-This will create a much lighter and more straightforward Vue setup, but without Vue Router or Pinia preconfigured.
+This will create a much lighter and more straightforward Vue configuration, but without Vue Router or Pinia preconfigured.
 If we need these tools, we must install them manually.

 Which option is better?

-✅ If you want a ready-to-use setup with Vue Router, Pinia, and the best Vue practices, choose npm create vue@latest
+- ✅ If you want a ready-to-use configuration, with Vue Router, Pinia, and Vue’s best practices, choose

-✅ If you want a minimal and more customized setup, or you are configuring a mixed architecture, choose npm create vite@latest
+npm create vue@latest. - ✅ If you want a minimal and more customized configuration, or are setting up a mixed architecture, choose

-Now that we have our application created, regardless of the chosen method, let’s see how we can run our application.
+Now that we have our application created, whichever method we chose, let’s see how we can run our application.

-When the process is finished, we will see that the project has been created in a directory with the name we provided.
-First, let’s go to the folder we created with:
+When the process finishes, we will see that the project has been created in a directory with the name we provided.
+First, let’s go to the folder we created with,

 First, we need to install the project dependencies.
-For that, we run:
+To do that, we run,

 npm install

-We can now launch the application and verify that everything is working.
+Now we can launch the application and verify that everything works.
 We can start the development environment with:

 npm run dev

-If everything went well, you should see a webpage with an initial message from our HelloWorld.vue
+If everything went correctly, you should see a web page with an initial message from our HelloWorld.vue component.

-When you want to distribute your application, run:
+When you want to distribute your application, we will run,

 npm run build